 Let's stop doing 'business as usual' and instead use business as a tool for good.

-She believes that business can be used as a tool for creating positive change and is a woman of many hats (literally & figuratively!), with side projects including writing books, hosting glamping enthusiasts in their yurt and tiny house, and her position as editor of Arrival travel magazine.
-Tesh is an Edmund Hillary Fellow, SheEO activator, and member of the Asia New Zealand Foundation.
-She lives in Raglan with her partner Seb (Mr Coconut) where they love surfing and being part of the tight-knit community.
+She believes that business can be used as a tool for creating positive change and is a woman of many hats (literally & figuratively!), with side projects including writing books, philanthropy, running the Raglan Rural Retreat glamping accommodation and being a celebrant.
+Tesh is an Edmund Hillary Fellow, Coralus activator, and founding trustee of The Values Trust.
+She lives in the beautiful seaside town of Whaingaroa Raglan and loves being an active part of the community.

-Co-founder of Raglan Coconut Yoghurt
+Co-founder of Raglan Food Co

 Author, Writer, and Editor

-A five-year blog project lead to a publishing deal with a US publishing company for Tesh's book, The To-Be List, which has recently been ranged in Whitcoulls stores nationwide in NZ.
+A five-year blog project led to a publishing deal with a US publishing company for Tesh's book, The To-Be List, which has recently been ranged in Whitcoulls stores nationwide in NZ.
 She has also had several children's books published.

+Tesh was the Editor for NZ's largest travel magazine, Arrival, for 8 years until COVID hit.
 She has also contributed freelance pieces to various newspapers and magazines over the years including Idealog, Good, Green Ideas, Hamilton News, and Travel Digest.

 Edmund Hillary Fellow